GitHub Deploy

 Connect Your GitHub Account

 Click the GitHub button on your dashboard.
-A popup opens where you authorize Dplooy to read your repositories.
+A popup opens where you authorize Dplooy to access your repositories.
 You only need to do this once.
+The build pipeline needs permission to add a workflow file to a repo — nothing is written unless you set it up.

 Authorize dplooy to access your repositories